Fatima-progmmer/Gerneate-QR-code/README.md

 # 📱 QR Code Generator

 A simple **QR Code Generator** that allows users to convert text or URLs into scannable QR codes instantly! 🚀

-## 🎯 Features
-✔️ Generate QR codes for any text or URL
-✔️ Download QR codes as images 📷
-✔️ Responsive and user-friendly UI

 ## 🛠️ Technologies Used
 - **HTML**